Bible Study Downloads & PrintablesCheat Sheets | Instant Bible Studies | Word Searchers | Adventure Packs

 “And he said, I am God, the God of thy father: fear not to go down into Egypt; for I will there make of thee a great nation:” – Genesis 46:3

-God’s specific instructions to Jacob (Israel) was to go to Egypt, which is in Africa, and it is in Africa that God will turn Israel into a nation.
-However, what many people miss is that Jacob was called out of Canaan, which was located in Arabia, but was founded by an African.
+God’s specific instructions to Jacob (Israel) was to go to Egypt, which is in Africa, and it is in Africa that God will turn Israel into a great nation.
+Another detail that many people miss is that Jacob was called out of Canaan, which was located in Arabia, but was founded by an African (Genesis 46:31).
 Canaan was the son of Ham that was cursed.
 It is in Canaan that Judah and his brothers find their wives, because there were no other Israelites for them to marry.
 From there, we fast forward to another important Biblical fact that backs the fact that the first Israelites married women from a Hamite line: